by Men Pechet

 Each morning she had to kill and clean the fish.
 In the evening, she coated the fish with salt and then dried them.
 She never knew what Angkar did with the fish.
 When the fishing season ended, Angkar ordered my mother to clear land for planting potatoes in Loley.

 When the liberation army arrived in 1979, my mother was harvesting rice under the intense sun.
-Once she heard the shooting on April 17, she immediately joined many other people in returning home.
+Once she heard the shooting, she immediately joined many other people in returning home.
 The hands that used to carry pens had become hardened.
 After the Khmer Rouge regime collapse in 1979, more than 50 percent of survivors were women.
 Since then, they have tirelessly and silently rebuilt Cambodia, culturally, educationally, and economically.

 My mother’s hands remain a vivid memory for me – the hands that cooked meals for us, the hands that bathed and dressed us, the hands that could sense a fever if we were sick, the supportive hands that propped us up when we first learned how to walk, the hands that worked relentlessly to earn a living to support our family and education, the hands that disciplined us when we misbehaved and swept away her own tears after punishing us, the generous hands that fed us when her own stomach was starving and hugged us when her own body was freezing, the hands that kept holding on to us even when she knew that we had lost faith in ourselves.